Categories

 Mistake 6: No Backup Storage Strategy

-The fix: 3-2-1 backup strategy minimum:
+The fix: a 3-2-1 backup at minimum:

-• 3 copies of everything important
+• 3 copies of anything important

-• 1 off-site copy (cloud backup — Backblaze ~£70/year for unlimited)
+• 1 off-site copy (cloud backup — Backblaze is around £70/year for unlimited)

 Mistake 7: Buying Expensive Cameras for 1080p Output